Skip to content

 Price: £40 per night

 This unique hotel is the connoisseur’s choice for relaxation.
 It’s found by coincidence while strolling around the city.
-It lies in an old printworks, adding a new layer of magic to the whole post-card location.
-It’s unmissable to immerse in a city break that will give you the superpower to turn the red light to green (Kidding!
+It lies in an old printwork, adding a new layer of magic to the post-card location.
+It’s unmissable to immerse in a city break that will give you the superpower to turn the red light to green (I’m kidding!
 But you will thank me later for suggesting this charming hotel).
 This place combines a galaxy of A-list celebrities, and you will know why once you step inside.
-Most importantly, it connects the city’s heart with the superb historic George Square.
+Most importantly, it connects the city’s heart with the historic George Square.
 You will feel that the time has stopped just right here.

 Ibis Styles Glasgow Centre George Square